FWolfe/Zomboid-Modding-Guide/README.md

 ----------------------------------------------------------------------------------

 ## The Scripts
 Items, recipes, vehicles and similar stuff is defined in .txt files in the `media/scripts/` directory.
-These files are seperated into various `{ block }` types.
+These files are separated into various `{ block }` types.
 Within these blocks exist items properties: its name, how much it weighs, what type of item it is, how much time recipes take, what ingredients are required, how much horsepower a vehicle has, etc.

 Each of the various block types has different attribute/value types, and syntax can vary slightly from other block types (items vs recipes), but the overall format is the same: